-Sonnet 4 achieved the highest scores on the complex customer routing task with a peak score of 35.3\% using single-agent function calling.
-Sonnet 4 performed strongly on the requesting time off task (68.5\% using orchestrator-isolated function calling).
-Notably, thinking tools had a substantial impact on the simpler task but minimal effect on the complex customer routing task.
-Time off scores improved from 64.4\% to 68.5\% with thinking tools, while customer routing performance remained relatively flat across configurations (33.3\%-35.3\% range).
+Sonnet 4 achieved the highest scores on the complex CR task with a peak score of 35.3\% using single agent function calling.
+Sonnet 4 performed strongly on the TO task (68.5\% using orchestrator-isolated function calling).
+Notably, thinking tools had a substantial impact on the simpler task but a minimal effect on the CR task.
+TO scores improved from 64.4\% to 68.5\% with thinking tools, while CR performance remained relatively flat across configurations (33.3\%-35.3\% range).

-GPT-4.1 achieved the highest overall score on the simpler use case - 70.8\% using single-agent function calling with summarized memory and thinking tools.
-The model showed sensitivity to thinking tools in single-agent configurations, improving from 48.5\% to 70.8\% when enabled.
+GPT-4.1 achieved the highest overall score on the simpler use case - 70.8\% using single agent function calling with summarized memory and thinking tools.
+The model showed sensitivity to thinking tools in single agent configurations, improving from 48.5\% to 70.8\% when enabled.
 However, thinking tools provided minimal benefit in multi-agent setups (54.4\% vs 58.8\%).
-Memory type preferences varied by orchestration: single-agent performance was nearly identical with complete (68.\%1) versus summarized (70.8\%) memory, while orchestrated configurations slightly favored complete memory.
+Memory type preferences varied by orchestration: single agent performance was nearly identical with complete (68.\%1) versus summarized (70.8\%) memory, while orchestrated configurations slightly favored complete memory.